-Your diet is very important to your care.
+Your diet is important to your care.
 Your doctor will tell the dietitian about your nutritional needs.
 Most patients, even those on restricted diets, will receive a menu each morning.
 At breakfast, you will be asked to order your meals for the next day.
 If you have any questions about your meals, please ask your nurse.

 If you miss a regularly scheduled meal, you will be given a special light meal on request.
-If you are in the hospital on your birthday and your diet permits, you will receive a birthday cake to celebrate.
+If you are in the hospital on your birthday and your diet permits, you will have a birthday cake to celebrate.

 If you would like to see a dietitian for counseling or for information about special diets, please ask your doctor, your nurse or the attendant who picks up your menu.